As an Amazon Associate I earn from qualifying purchases.

 Use a Strainer

 Brewing your tea using a strainer is another viable method.
-You’ll brew the tea in a small vessel and then pour it over a strainer into your cup.
-This method ensures none of the tea particles end up in your cup.
+The tea would be brewed in a small vessel and then poured over a strainer into a cup.
+This method ensures none of the tea particles end up in the cup.

 Are Tea Bags Edible?